* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 4. Place the burritos in the coldest part of the freezer (the middle back) so they freeze quickly.

-I like to use the freezer bag as well, but that’s not necessary if you’ll eat the burrito within three months.
+Using a double layer of wrapping helps protect the burrito from freezer burn.
+I like to use a freezer bag as well, but that’s not necessary if you’ll eat the burrito within three months.

+As with storing in the fridge, the burrito must be at room temperature before it goes into the freezer to avoid condensation ruining the texture.
 I like to chill my burrito in the fridge for an hour before I freeze it to make sure it’s cool.
 This also helps it freeze faster.

 How to reheat frozen burritos

-To reheat a burrito straight from frozen, wrap it in foil and place it inside a 400° (200°C) oven for 35-45 minutes.
-You can also use the microwave.
-Cover the burrito with a damp paper towel and heat it on 50% power until thawed, then heat on full power or pop it in the oven to finish heating it.
+To reheat a burrito straight from frozen, wrap it in foil and place it inside a 350°F (180°C) oven for 35-45 minutes, you can turn the heat up once the burrito has defrosted to speed things up.

 How to reheat a wet burrito